-Once in a while an article starts to circulate the internet stating that coconut oil is unhealthy and that you should not eat it.
+Once in a while an article starts to circulate the internet putting some of us in doubt whether coconut oil is healthy or not.

 The saturated fats in coconut oil, medium chain acids (MCT’s) support many important body functions.

 MCT’s are essential fuel for our brain, they aid with metabolism, energy supply, mineral absorption, the immune system, hormones etc.

 They also contain powerful antimicrobial, antiviral, anti-fungal and anti-parasitic properties.

 About 50% of MCT’s is Lauric acid.
 The second largest source of Lauric acid found in nature is breast milk.
 The first and essential source of nutrition of all babies born into this world!

 Something that coconut oil is less known for, but what might well be its single most important asset and the main reason why coconut oil is healthy is that it’s the most heat-stable fat in the world.
 More about that in a bit.

 Everyone is talking about coconut oil